Listed Building Surveys

 Past repair liability

-Unfortunately, there are many surveyors, architects and builders that are not trained in conservation and don’t understand heritage buildings, how they work and the need for specific repairs to maintain the integrity of their fabric.
+Unfortunately, there are many surveyors, architects and builders that are not trained in conservation.
+They don’t understand heritage buildings, how they work or the need for specific repairs to maintain the integrity of their fabric.

 Too often we see beautiful Listed properties that have been damaged by quick repairs using modern, non-porous materials.
-This does mean that in some instances some previous repairs will need to be carefully removed to sustain integrity of the property and its elements.
+This does mean that in some instances some previous repairs will need to be removed to sustain integrity.
 One such example of poor repairs, is the use of modern cement to re-point older, softer brickwork, which can cause ‘spalling’ to the brick face.

-This means some purchases of Listed buildings can come with a considerable liability to put things right, and you should get a specialist building surveyor to report on the condition of the property and its potential liabilities.
+In conclusion, some purchases of Listed buildings can come with a considerable liability to put things right.
+You should get a specialist building surveyor to report on the condition of the property and its potential liabilities.

 Lime Putty & Natural Hydraulic Lime (NHL)

-The manufacture of lime was undertaken using a kiln, which would heat Calcium Carbonate (limestone or chalk) to around 900 degrees to omit Carbon Dioxide and produce Calcium Oxide (quicklime).
+The manufacture of lime was undertaken using a kiln.
+This would be fired and Calcium Carbonate (limestone or chalk) to around 900 degrees.
+This heat would omit Carbon Dioxide and produce Calcium Oxide (quicklime).
 Once mixed with water (slaked) this would produce a lime putty that could be mixed with an appropriate sand for pointing.

-There are various types of lime mortar, lime putty, natural Hydraulic Lime (NHL) 2, 3.5 and 5, which can be used and varying degrees of hardness suitable for different wall materials and uses.
+There are various types of lime mortar, lime putty, hot lime, natural Hydraulic Lime (NHL) 2, 3.5 and 5.
+These can be used and varying degrees of hardness suitable for different wall materials and uses.

 The common issue we find on our timber frame building surveys, is damp and the problems it brings.
 Whether it be high ground levels, exterior vinyl paint or modern infill panels and renders, there can be many reasons for excessive moisture to become trapped and build up.

-Typically, the original infill panels will have been either removed or rendered over using modern non-breathable materials such as a cement render.
-Older building fabric needs to be treated as delicate, and the newer, harder materials of today have the effect of locking in moisture into timber, causing it to accumulate and degrade.
+Typically, the original infill panels will have been either removed or rendered over.
+This will have been done using modern non-breathable materials such as a cement render.
+Older building fabric needs to be treated as delicate.
+Newer, harder materials of today have the effect of locking in moisture into timber.
+After that it will accumulate and degrade materials.

-Another common issue we find is rotten sole plates, due to high ground levels or poor maintenance to rainwater goods.
-The sole plate is a critical element of the structure and distributes the point load from the post uprights, to a plinth below, usually of stone or brick.
-A full investigation of the mortise and tenon joints between the sole plate and post is important as these can trap moisture and these will have to be remade to maintain structural integrity.
+Another common issue we find is rotten sole plates.
+This could be due to high ground levels or poor maintenance to rainwater goods.
+The sole plate is a critical element of the structure.
+It distributes the point load from the post uprights, to a plinth below, usually of stone or brick.
+A full investigation of the mortise and tenon joints between the sole plate and post is important.
+These joints can trap moisture and these will have to be remade to maintain structural integrity.